Probate Q&A Series If the original will is gone, how can the court figure out what it said and who the executor was supposed to be? nc

 Analysis

 Apply the Rule to the Facts: The facts described include an allegation that a relative and the relative’s partner destroyed the decedent’s will, plus a text message referencing that destruction and a belief that the will named a different executor and excluded the relative.
 Those facts go directly to the “missing original” requirement and can help rebut the idea that the decedent personally revoked the will.
-The next practical question is proof of contents and execution—whether a copy exists, whether the drafting attorney has a file copy, and whether witnesses (or other competent evidence) can establish that the will was properly signed and what it said about the executor and beneficiaries.
+The next practical question is proof of contents and execution—whether a copy exists, whether the drafting attorney has a file copy or qualifying electronic record, and whether witnesses (or other competent evidence) can establish that the will was properly signed and what it said about the executor and beneficiaries.

 Process & Timing